drewradcliff/ai-blog-express/README.md

 ## 💁‍♀️ How to use

-- Install dependencies `yarn`
+- Install dependencies `pnpm install`
 - Connect to your Railway project `railway link`
-- Start the development server `railway run yarn dev`
+- Start the development server `railway run pnpm dev`

 ## 📝 Notes